jorgetite/iShootJpeg-Admin/README.md

 ## Features

 - **Bulk Import** - Import film simulation recipes from CSV files with validation and idempotent processing
+- **Bulk Export** - Export film simulation recipes to JSON object(s) with validation and idempotent processing
 - **Recipe Management** - Full CRUD operations with search and filtering capabilities through a modern web interface
 - **Image Processing** - Automated image optimization and upload to Cloudflare R2 with batch processing support